Alternative Methods for Acute Inhalation Toxicity

 NICEATM and the PETA International Science Consortium (PISC) presented a webinar series on Alternative Approaches for Acute Inhalation Toxicity to Address Global Regulatory and Non-regulatory Data Requirements.
-During the webinar series, presenters (1) reviewed the regulatory guidelines to define when and how acute systemic toxicity data are used for assessing inhalation toxicity hazard potential; (2) reviewed existing alternative approaches for identifying chemicals likely to cause acute systemic toxicity via inhalation, including mechanism-based models, in vitro and in silico approaches; and (3) identified mechanisms of acute toxicity that may constitute key events in adverse outcome pathways for acute inhalation toxicity.
+Webinar presenters reviewed regulatory guidelines relevant to assessing inhalation toxicity hazard potential and alternative approaches for identifying chemicals likely to cause acute systemic toxicity via inhalation, and identified mechanisms of acute toxicity that may constitute key events in adverse outcome pathways for acute inhalation toxicity.
 The webinar series steering committee was comprised of members from government and nongovernment stakeholder organizations including NICEATM, PISC, The Dow Chemical Company, Simulations Plus, Inc., the Netherlands Organisation for Applied Scientific Research, and the U.S. Environmental Protection Agency (EPA).